SanthoshRaju91/angular-style-guide/content/post/resolving-promises.md

 +++
 draft = false
-title = "Resolving Promises"
+title = "Promises"

 +++

 Promises in general with Javascript is used for asynchronous computations, the same can be used in the Angular for asynchronous computations.
 When developing an Angular application, we can follow the below standards to avoid asynchronous behaviors.

-   * <b>Controller Activation Promises</b>
+<b>Controller Activation Promises</b>

-   The usage of Controller Activation Promises solves the problem of having start-up logic scattered across the controller.
+* The usage of Controller Activation Promises solves the problem of having start-up logic scattered across the controller.
 Placing the start-up logic in a consistent place in controller makes it easier to locate the code, test the individual controller and helps avoid spreading of the controller start-up logic.
-The controller activate makes it convenient to re-use the logic for a refresh of the controller/view, keeps the logic together, gets render UI view faster, makes animations easy with ng-view (ngRoute) or ui-view (ui-router).
+* The controller activate makes it convenient to re-use the logic for a refresh of the controller/view, keeps the logic together, gets render UI view faster, makes animations easy with ng-view (ngRoute) or ui-view (ui-router).

 When writing a controller function for a module we need to avoid the below coding practice.